vacant-observer/AI-ML-MiniProjects/README.md

   - Support for no-op actions in playable environments
   - Random agent functionality with customizable run options
   - Visualization of observation spaces for fundamental Gymnasium spaces and composite spaces
+  - Q-Learning agent implementation with customizable parameters
+  - Visualization of Q-Learning progress and Q-table
 - Learned about:
   - Reinforcement learning environments and their structure
   - GUI development with Tkinter